Hono vs itty-router: Edge-First API Frameworks Compared

 Choose itty-router when:

-- You're building a single-purpose Worker (proxy, redirects, simple CRUD)
+- Building a single-purpose Worker with 1-3 routes (proxy, redirects, simple webhook)

 - You don't need middleware and are comfortable implementing auth/validation manually